Venus in fiction: Nostalgic depictions

+Human survival

+Even before the hellish conditions on Venus were known, some authors imagined it as a place that would be hostile to humans.
+Stories about survival in less extreme conditions had appeared in works such as John W. Campbell's "Solarite" (1930), where the surface temperature exceeds 150 F; Clifton B. Kruse's "Menace from Saturn" (1935), where the atmosphere is toxic; and Philip Latham's Five Against Venus (1952), a Robinsonade.
+Similarly, colonization stories had been popular throughout the 1940s and 1950s, and became so again towards the end of the century in parallel to the rise in popularity of fictional terraforming projects.
+Following the Space Age discoveries about the conditions on Venus, fiction about the planet started to mainly focus on survival in the hostile environment, as in Larry Niven's "Becalmed in Hell" (1965).
+Devices for protection against the elements in these stories include domed cities as in John Varley's "In the Bowl" (1975), environmental suits as in Brian and Frank Herbert's Man of Two Worlds (1986), floating cities as in Geoffrey A. Landis's "The Sultan of the Clouds" (2010) and Derek Künsken's The House of Styx (2020), and space stations.

 Colonization

 Colonization of Venus appeared as early as J. B. S. Haldane's essay "The Last Judgment" (1927) and John Wyndham's "The Venus Adventure" (1932), and grew in popularity in subsequent decades.
-Following emerging scientific evidence of Venus' harsh conditions, colonization of Venus was increasingly portrayed as more challenging than colonization of Mars.
-Several writers have suggested that Venusian colonists may have to lead a nomadic life, hiding from the extreme temperatures.
+Following emerging scientific evidence of Venus's harsh conditions, colonization of Venus was increasingly portrayed as more challenging than colonization of Mars.
+Several writers have suggested that colonists on the surface of Venus might have to lead a nomadic life to stay in a favourable position relative to the Sun.

 Colonizing Venus is a major theme in Jack Williamson's Seetee series (1949–1951), Rolf Garner's trilogy beginning with Resurgent Dust (1953), and Soviet science fiction writers Arkady and Boris Strugatsky's The Land of Crimson Clouds (1959).
-In Simak's "Hunger Death" (1938) colonists on Venus contend with a plague deliberately introduced by Martians, Heinlein's "Logic of Empire" (1941) has the colonies rely upon exploiting labourers trapped in indentured servitude, and S. Makepeace Lott's Escape to Venus (1956) depicts a colony that has turned into a dystopia.
-Marta Randall's "Big Dome" (1985) features a rediscovered domed colony abandoned during a prior terraforming project.
-The story's jungle-like setting has been described by Gillett as an homage to the "traditional" image of Venus found in early science fiction.
+In Simak's "Hunger Death" (1938) colonists on Venus contend with a plague deliberately introduced by Martians, Heinlein's "Logic of Empire" has the colonies rely upon exploiting workers trapped in indentured servitude, and S. Makepeace Lott's Escape to Venus (1956) depicts a colony that has turned into a dystopia.
+Marta Randall's "Big Dome" (1985) features a rediscovered domed colony abandoned during a prior terraforming project; Gillett describes the story's jungle-like setting as an homage to the image of Venus found in early science fiction.
 Sarah Zettel's The Quiet Invasion (2000) features colonization of Venus by extraterrestrials better adapted to the planet's conditions.